Updated March 17, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 What is Combustible Dust?

 Combustible dust refers to finely divided solid particles that are prone to ignition when suspended in the air.
 These particles can originate from various materials and industries, including agriculture, manufacturing, and chemical processing.
-In this section, we’ll delve deeper into what qualifies dust as combustible, the technical definitions, and why it poses a significant risk and primary hazard, for dust explosions.
+In this section, we’ll delve deeper into what qualifies dust as combustible, the technical definitions, and why it poses a significant risk and primary hazard for dust explosions.

 Types of Combustible Dust

-Organic dust particles are derived from natural solid material such as wood, food production, and agricultural products such as grains, sugar, powdered milk, and flour.
-These materials have the potential to produce fine, flammable dust when processed, handled, or transported.
-Organic dust particles are a hazard risk due to their ability to form explosive dust clouds when suspended in the air, as a result can cause a dust explosion.
-Implementing preventive measures in industries like woodworking, food processing, and agriculture, which creates dust, can prevent a catastrophic explosion.
+Organic dust particles are a hazard risk due to their ability to form explosive dust clouds when suspended in the air and, as a result, can cause a dust explosion.
+Implementing preventive measures in industries like woodworking, food processing, and agriculture, which create dust, can prevent a catastrophic explosion.

 Metal dust comprises of finely divided, solid tiny particles of metals like aluminum, zirconium, and magnesium.
 These metals are known for their combustible nature, especially when reduced to fine dust.
 The ignition of metal combustible dust can result in intense fires and dust explosions, making proper containment and control imperative in industries like metalworking, metal processing, and aerospace manufacturing.

 Chemical dust includes substances like coal dust and sulfur, which can be highly flammable and may cause a dust explosion when in particulate form.
 These fine particles and materials often pose additional challenges due to their chemical reactivity and the potential for toxic byproducts during combustion.
-Managing chemical dust hazards to prevent a dust explosion is crucial in industries such as chemical manufacturing, mining, and energy production.
-If such a dust is suspended in air in the right concentration, under certain conditions, it can become explosible.

 By recognizing the distinct particles and characteristics, and risks associated with these solid material composed of organic substances and types of combustible dust, such as powdered milk, businesses can implement tailored safety measures, including dust control, ventilation, and employee training, to mitigate the potential for combustible dust explosions.
 Prioritizing safety not only protects workers but also ensures compliance with regulatory standards, ultimately safeguarding the integrity of your operations, from dust explosions.